anirudhgha/p-bit/README.md

 * [Variable Definitions](#Variable-Definitions)

 ## To Do
 GPU works!
-Running an And gate on MATLAB for 1e7 samples takes ~46s, takes ~9.8s on laptop gtx1060
+Running an And gate on MATLAB for 1e7 samples takes ~46s, takes ~2s on laptop gtx1060
-- [ ] Need to integrate gpu cpsl into pbit module, currently works as a standalone unit
+- [x] ~~Need to integrate gpu cpsl into pbit module, currently works as a standalone unit~~ Integrated cpsl and ppsl gpu functions into pbit module
 - [ ] modify increment annealing to send an entire beta (eventually it'll be sending batches of some 1e6 beta values and recalculating the next batch at the end of that length)
 - [ ] add pbit.convertMatToCSV to convert matlab to python readable easily, maybe could just figure out how to export mat files as csv.
 - [x] ~~incorporate annealing (constant, linear, geometric to begin)~~ test annealing, doesn't seem to be making a difference
-- [x] extend class with draw function to draw the current p-circuit object
+- [x] ~~extend class with draw function to draw the current p-circuit object~~ pcircuit.draw()
 - [x] ~~cpsl and ppsl are not matching Boltzmann~~, error was with pbit.convertToBase10
-- [ ] convertToBase10 needs to accept either 1D array or 2D array where each row is a sample, and convert every row to base 10 and return a 1D array of base 10 values.
+- [x] ~~convertToBase10 needs to accept either 1D array or 2D array where each row is a sample, and convert every row to base 10 and return a 1D array of base 10 values.~~
-- [x] gpu speeds are slower than cpu speeds, need to optimize cpsl and ppsl functions to better use gpu
+- [x] ~~gpu speeds are slower than cpu speeds, need to optimize cpsl and ppsl functions to better use gpu~~ 1060 wrecks i7 cpu now (~60x)
 - [ ] write function that samples every Nth timestep, and returns Nt/N samples though it runs for Nt timesteps
 - [ ] introduce more post-processing functions for analysing data, maybe quantum functions
 - [ ] long term goal: incorporate fpga commands into pbit package